learn-co-curriculum/node-modules-patterns/README.md

   env = env || process.env.NODE_ENV
 ```

-The we process two conditions and return different configurations accordingly (in this example only API key differ):
+Then we define two conditions and return different configurations accordingly (in this example only API keys are differentt):

 ```js
   if (env == 'production') {